Udruga Volim Volontirati - "VoVo"

 "Go abroad, go cultural"

 There are many opportunities waiting you abroad.
 The freedom of youth mobility is an opportunity that all EU youth can benefit.
 Do you know that you have access to projects funded by the EU?
 According to European Commission, Erasmus story during the academic year 2012-13, the 3 millionth student went abroad with Erasmus this year, and the number of mobile academic and administrative staff broke the 350 000 barrier.
-You can join Erasmus, Jean Monnet Scholarship Program, Leonardo da Vinci, EVS (European Volunteering Service), Comenius, youth projects and benefit from grants and funds.
+You can join Erasmus, Jean Monnet Scholarship Program, Leonardo da Vinci, EVS (European Volunteering Service), Comenius, yout

 Monday, 8.
 June 2015